Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis: Conclusion

 \section{Conclusion}

 We introduce a novel Shallow Flow Matching (SFM) method for coarse-to-fine TTS models.
-SFM leverages coarse representations to construct intermediate states on the CondOT path, from which flow-based inference produces more stable generation, more natural synthetic speech, and faster inference when using adaptive-step ODE solvers.
-The proposed method also has the potential to be extended to other tasks.
-We hope it inspires future explorations of correcting or enhancing the early stages of flow matching generation.
+SFM leverages coarse representations to construct intermediate states on the CondOT path, enabling flow-based inference to produce more stable generation, more natural synthetic speech, and faster inference when using adaptive-step ODE solvers.

+SFM focuses on cases where the FM module serves as a refiner.
+Although it is validated on TTS tasks, the underlying framework and theoretical foundation are general.
+It also holds potential for other domains, such as speech denoising and enhancement, as well as image generation tasks like denoising and super-resolution.
+Further exploration of its applications to these tasks remains a promising direction for future work.